 style similar to the old fixed-function OpenGL, but it batches draw calls under the hood for

 better performance.
 Memory footprint is also small and configurable by the user code.

 Moon is a custom scripting language that borrows some of its syntax from Lua and Rust.
 It supports functions, structures, enums, ranges, arrays, imports, and all that good stuff you’d expect.
 It is also much more strongly-typed than Lua, but not as much as Rust.
 The C++ interface is also meant to be simple and easy to use.
 The Virtual Machine is stack-based and uses a tiny set of bytecode instructions.

 I started this project just to learn how to use Flex and Bison to write a simple compiler font-end, but I ended up taking it to a nearly production-grade stage.
 The language is fairly complete and usable, but it lacks some basic support libraries as of now.

 The name Moon is just a play on the meaning of Lua (Moon in Portuguese).
-I chose the name on purpose to leave it clear this is a lame rip-off on the syntax of the popular scripting language, even though in the end it turned out into a Lua/Rust hybrid syntax.
+I chose the name on purpose to make it clear this is a lame rip-off on the syntax of the popular scripting language, even though in the end it turned out into a Lua/Rust hybrid syntax.

 PlayStation 2 Homebrew

 Reverse engineering and retro-programming are two areas of interest, so in early 2015 I did some experimenting with homebrew development for the PlayStation 2 Console, using only the freely available tools and software provided by the PS2 DEV community.
 One of the outcomes of this project was the demo that you can see in the images above, which I call “The Dungeon Game”.
 It is a third-person action game, inspired by classics like Diablo and Dungeon Siege.